European-XFEL/Karabo/doc/concepts/gui_server.rst

     channel identified by ``channelName`` in ``info`` in case ``subscribe`` is True.
 In case the *pipe-lined processing* channel is already connected to the gui-server no further action is taken.
-Otherwise, a new connection is opened, set to *copy* and  *dropping* behaviour in case the gui-server is busy, and with a maximum update frequency as defined by the ``delayOnInput`` property of the gui server.
+Otherwise, a new connection is opened, set to *copy* and  *dropping* behavior in case the gui-server is busy, and with a maximum update frequency as defined by the ``delayOnInput`` property of the gui server.
 Network data from the *pipe-lined processing* connection is handled by the ``onNetworkData`` callback.